code-with-amitk/Code-examples/DS_Questions/Questions/Strings/Arrange_Shuffle_Organize_Remove/Reorder_Data_in_Log_Files.md

     dig2          3 6

 Output: ["let1 art can","let3 art zero","let2 own kit dig","dig1 8 1 5 1","dig2 3 6"]
-  - Letter logs are re-arranged as per Value=Log
+  - Letter logs will come 1st, sorted as per value(ie log)
+    - if 2 values(ie log) in letterLog are same, these are sorted based on key
-  - Digit logs are copied in same order
+  - Digit logs are copied in same order as they appear
 ```

 <a name=a1></a>